Colorado Family Action

-CFA is a Family Policy Council, meaning that it is a state-based affiliate of Focus on the Family.
+CFA was a Family Policy Council, meaning that it was a state-based affiliate of Focus on the Family.
+The organization was dissolved in 2023.

 Anti-LGBT policy

-Colorado Family Action director Debbie Chaves states there is an "LGBTQ agenda driving policy" in Colorado which justifies CFA's support for legal conversion therapy.
-Chaves opposes sex education for the same reason, supporting instead "a biblical world view of sexuality" without gay people.
+Colorado Family Action director Debbie Chaves stated there is an "LGBTQ agenda driving policy" in Colorado which justifies CFA's support for legal conversion therapy.
+Chaves opposed sex education for the same reason, supporting instead "a biblical world view of sexuality" without gay people.

 In conjunction with Lieutenant Governor Jane Norton, CFA lead the 2006 campaign that outlawed gay marriage in the Colorado Constitution.

 Board of directors

 The board of directors sets CFA's policy.
 Notable past and present board members listed by the Colorado Secretary of State include: